Travel expert Simon Calder answers 15 questions on your next trip

 Jamaican journey

 Q: We are going to Negril in Jamaica over Christmas.
 I have read about “tourist corridors” on the Jamaican government website.
-I’m a little confused as to what restrictions (if any) are in place for tourists visiting the Island as the message is rather contradictory.
+I’m a little confused as to what restrictions (if any) are in place for tourists visiting the island as the message is rather contradictory.
 Any thoughts/advice would be much appreciated.

 Devans 66